-Any information about a person's mental or physical health or condition, their political or religious beliefs, race, ethnicity, sexual life or orientation, trade union membership, criminal offences or alleged offences and any proceedings.
-The GDPR refers to sensitive personal data as "special categories of personal data".
-The special categories specifically include genetic data, and biometric data where processed to uniquely identify an individual
+Any information about a person's mental or physical health or condition, their political opinions, religious or philosophical beliefs, race, ethnicity, sexual life or orientation, trade union membership, principles.
+The UK GDPR refers to sensitive personal data as "special categories of personal data".
+The special categories specifically include genetic data, and biometric data where processed to uniquely identify an individual.